 10 Tips – Roll Perfect Sugar Cookies

 Cookies look best when they are cut perfectly.
 But not all cookie dough is easy to manage.
 Some spread out with thin edges, which can be a nightmare when decorating, especially with royal icing.
 Some puff up and have air pockets and can’t be used for decorating.
+These 10 tips will help you roll perfect sugar cookies every single time.

 I’ve baked and decorated my fair share of cookies.
 And I can tell you that these 10 tips to roll perfect sugar cookies every single time come from experience and a lot of trial and error.

-You can use the tips below with a sugar cookie recipe including my sugar cookie recipes – (don’t worry I have linked them for you at the bottom of this post again)
+You can use the tips below with a sugar cookie recipe, including my sugar cookie recipes (don’t worry, I have linked them for you at the bottom of this post again).

 How to roll and cut cookies perfectly